PACT House Stanley

-Established in 2016, PACT house in Stanley was set up to be a one stop shop for local people, to access support and advice in a relaxed café environment.
+PACT house, in Stanley, was set up to be a one-stop shop for local people looking for practical and emotional support.
+All in a relaxed café-type environment.

-During the school holidays they provide free breakfasts for children, making sure that families who are struggling with the extra cost of feeding their children during the long holidays are helped with one free meal a day.
-They also provide a crisis foodbank, furniture and household items to people with nothing, and keep a small clothing bank for people in emergency situations.
+Fighting holiday hunger, and wider food insecurity is another key part of the mission.
+During school holidays the team offer free breakfasts for children, making sure that families who are struggling with the extra cost of feeding their children during the long holidays are helped with one free meal a day.
+They also provide a crisis foodbank, furniture and household items to people with nothing; and keep a small clothing bank for people in emergency situations.

 Making a difference